Skip to main content

 Is there any other help available besides Access Energy Cooperative?

-If Access Energy Cooperative has not been able to help you with your problem, you may contact the Iowa Utilities Board toll-free at 1-877-565-4450.
+If Access Energy Cooperative has not been able to help you with your problem, you may contact the Iowa Utilities Commission toll-free at 1-877-565-4450.

 You may also write the Iowa Utilities Board at 1375 E. Court Avenue, Des Moines, Iowa 50319-0069, or by E-mail at customer@iub.iowa.gov.